About Magical Tools

 Candlesticks are easy, thrift stores have tons of them and they are very inexpensive.
 Candles can also be purchased locally at many stores, including dollar stores.

 Incense can be used for smudging and should be put on a surface that won't get hot when it burns down for cones, and a simple wood incense holder works great for sticks, or stick incense can be put in a small bucket of sand.

 Your Altar can be a simple wood board, stool, small table, shelf, or wood tray.
-Your Altar Cloth can be any piece of fabric that feels good to you, it can be new fabric, or a pice cut from an old, favorite, much loved, piece of clothing.
+Your Altar Cloth can be any piece of fabric that feels good to you, it can be new fabric or a piece cut from an old, favorite, much loved, piece of clothing.

 I hope this has helped you to understand that the Magic is inside of You, not in the objects that you choose to use in your magical practices.
-True understanding of ritual, magick and spiritual practices takes time and practice.
-Everday you use your skills and grow i knowlwdge brings you closer to connecting ith your most magical and powerful self.
+A true understanding of ritual, magick, and spiritual practices takes time and practice.
+Every day you use your skills and growing knowledge brings you closer to connecting with your most magical and powerful self.

 Go forth, Be Magical, and Enjoy!!!

 Can I copy the Magical Tools Page?

 The Magical Tools Page may be reposted on your Non-Commercial website, blog, or newsletter on these conditions; the full Unedited Page Text is posted with the Copyright Credit. and a link to www.SpiralGoddess.com is included and this RePost Notice must also be included.